 Keto diets have been shown to aid in weight loss.
-Ketogenic diets are also beneficial to your overall health (4).
-They also help shed extra fat without the effect of intense cravings that are common to other types of diets.
+Low carbohydrate diets may also be beneficial to your overall health (4).
+They may also help shed extra fat without the effect of intense cravings that are common to other types of diets.

 So, how many carbs can you have on keto?
 A ketogenic diet should contain about 5% carbohydrates, 25 % protein, and 75% fats (9).
 You can easily check whether your body is in ketosis by taking a simple urine test.
 Keto test strips are available over the counter at your local pharmacy.